 “Who did you eat lunch with?”
 I asked.

 “I ate alone, Mom,” she replied and went straight to her room while my heart sank deep into my abdomen.

 “Look for a friendly face, and ask if it would be okay to sit down,” was my advice as she left for school the next day.
 She did ultimately find lunch-mates, but the kids at the table repeatedly made plans and didn’t invite her.

 What could I do?
 I was her mother after all.
-I should be able to fix this and all of her teenage problems.
+Shouldn’t I be able to fix this and all of her other teenage problems?
 I imagined that every day behind her closed bedroom door she was crying with despair into her pillow.

 I blamed myself for her lack of community at school.
 Academically she was fine, but she didn’t have a peer group, and I couldn’t stop thinking that we had made a terrible mistake by not sending her to a tiny private school instead of the local middle school.
 I lamented over the choice we made, but I couldn’t go back and change it.
 At the end of Week One, I sat down and wept to my husband.

 “I should have at least made her stay with soccer or softball,” I cried.
 “This way she’d have teammates to be friends with.”

 “She’ll be fine,” he said.
 “Give her some time.”